 It is natural for women to lose around 100 hairs every day, but excessive loss of hair, especially in women, can be a symptom of an underlying problem in the body.
 Female Pattern Baldness, Telogen Effluvium, Anagen Effluvium, Alopecia Areata and Traction Alopecia are the most common types of hair loss in women and are a result of different underlying issues.
-In order to treat the issue of hair falling out, women need to know what is causing it.Click Here to receive up to £2000 off
+In order to treat the issue of hair falling out, women need to know what is causing it.Click Here for Your Up to £2000 off Voucher

 - Female Pattern Baldness or Androgenetic alopecia is due to the actions of various hormones and especially dihydrotestosterone (DHT), a product of the male hormone testosterone.
 Normally, women do not possess the hormone in quantities large enough to create hair loss, however, menopause and sometimes heredity from either of the parents may lead to thinning hair on the scalp and bald patches.
 Hormonal changes also cause the same type of hair loss after pregnancy and when some types of ovarian cysts occur.

 - Telogen Effluvium, is also associated with hormones and especially with DHT.
 It is a short term reaction to a stressful event for the female body.
 This could be excessive dieting, child birth or extreme stress.
 Six weeks to three months after the event, hair loss occurs.
 Usually, the hair grows back even if not treated.

 - Anagen Effluvium is hair loss because of chemotherapy.
 Chemotherapy targets rapidly dividing cells in the body, in order to destroy cancer cells.
 Because hair has the same quality, sometimes it is affected as well.

 - Alopecia Areata is an autoimmune disease, which attacks hair follicles in the scalp area.
 This is also usually a hereditary disease.